 Negi (also called Naga Negi, Shiro Negi, or Tokyo Negi) is the Japanese name for Welsh onion.
 It’s longer and thicker and has a larger amount of white stem.

 Negi (ネギ, ねぎ), sometimes called Naga Negi (long onion 長ネギ), Shiro Negi (white onion 白ネギ), or Tokyo Negi (東京ネギ), is the Japanese name for Allium fistulosum (Welsh onion).
 It’s longer and thicker and has a larger amount of white stem.

 The white part has a strong onion taste, but when it’s cooked, it becomes sweeter.
 This part is used in many braised and simmered dishes as well as nabemono (hot pot) dishes.
 The green part is used as aromatics just like how we use scallions/green onions.

 What is a Good Substitute?

-Substitute: Leeks can be used for similar texture, but scallions/green onions should be added for the similar taste of negi.
+Leeks can be used for a similar texture, but scallions/green onions should be added for a similar taste of Negi.